Getting to know Sedona, Arizona

-Sedona is one of the place I have wanted to visit for years now, well known for it’s abundance of hiking and breathtaking scenery.
+Sedona is one of the places I have wanted to visit for years now, well known for its abundance of hiking and breathtaking scenery.
 Sedona is only 100 miles north of Phoenix, Arizona.
-After a two days of sightseeing in Grand Canyon I was driving down there from Flagstaff.
+After two days of sightseeing in Grand Canyon, I was driving down there from Flagstaff.

 Sedona definitely attracts nature lovers, foodies, art lovers, adventure seekers, spiritual, and curious travelers from around the world.
 Just drive down the Red Rock Scenic Byway (Route 179) and you will immediately know why Sedona is called as hiker’s paradise.
-There are scenic hiking trails every where.
+There are scenic hiking trails everywhere.
 The iconic mountains are formed from layers of sandstone in various shapes and color.
-Many people wholeheartedly believe that the rod rocks of Sedona are spiritual.
+Many people wholeheartedly believe that the red rocks of Sedona are spiritual.

 The best time to visit Sedona is from March to May when the temperatures are warm — but not scorching — and the area is in full bloom.
 Hikers love this season, as desert flowers add a pop of color to the rust-colored trails.
 September to November is another ideal time for outdoor activities thanks to mild weather.

-Flagstaff Pulliam Airport (FLG) is the closest airport from Sedona, therefor flying to to Flagstaff then car rental at the airport at the airport is a good option.
-Driving distance is 30 miles about 50 min via AZ-89A but due to traffic condition, low speed limit and for it’s scenic beauty, this way could get congested specially during the weekend.
+Flagstaff Pulliam Airport (FLG) is the closest airport from Sedona, therefore flying to Flagstaff then car rental at the airport at the airport is a good option.
+Driving distance is 30 miles about 50 min via AZ-89A but due to traffic condition, low-speed limit and for its scenic beauty, this way could get congested especially during the weekend.
 The alternate faster route is 17 south, about 53 miles and driving distance would be less than an hour.

 Many visitors also drive from Phoenix Sky Harbor International Airport (PHX) to Sedona, it’s about 120 miles, driving won’t take more than 2 hours.

-This July of 2017 I finally fulfilled one of the most wished travel bucket list by spending two days in Sedona Arizona.
-I was traveling solo so it was easy for me to do a little bit of everything within a short trip.
-While strolling through the city center I did realize that, a fabulous place like Sedona is perfect for a family trip.
-There are something for everyone great restaurants on both side of the main road, Pink Jeep trip for fun and unbelievable view of red rock mountains surrounding the city.
+This July of 2017 I finally fulfilled one of the most wished travel bucket lists by spending two days in Sedona Arizona.
+I was traveling solo so it was easy for me to do a little bit of everything on a short trip.
+While strolling through the city center I did realize that a fabulous place like Sedona is perfect for a family trip.
+There is something for everyone great restaurants on both sides of the main road, Pink Jeep trip for fun and an unbelievable view of red rock mountains surrounding the city.

 The road trip from Grand Canyon to Sedona is so scenic that I couldn’t stop from pulling over to enjoy the picturesque view and photo ops.
 Usually to cover the distance of 136 miles (218 km) should not take more than 2 hours non stop driving but it took me way more than that.
 You will definitely end up making multiple stops on the way.

 Honestly, wish I had more time in Sedona, 2 days was not enough for me.
-Specially when you have hiking as one of your favorite hobby as there are plenty of hiking trails very much popular among local and visitors alike.
+Especially when you have hiking as one of your favorite hobbies as there are plenty of hiking trails very much popular among locals and visitors alike.
 If you plan to visit Arizona I would definitely recommend Sedona and I am absolutely positive that Sedona’s scenic beauty will amaze you as well.

-Here are few interesting things you could consider doing during your Sedona trip.
+Here are a few interesting things you could consider doing during your Sedona trip.

 Cathedral Rock is a famous landmark in Sedona and can be seen from the distance.
 It is one of the most photographed sights in Arizona.
-There is a short 0.7 mile trail which quickly rises 608 feet in elevation.
+There is a short 0.7-mile trail which quickly rises 608 feet in elevation.
 At the middle part of the trail has a near vertical segment which requires climbing.
-This is great place for hikers and for those who is not afraid of heights.
+This is a great place for hikers and for those who are not afraid of heights.

 Bell Rock is a one of the famous tourist attraction located north of the Village of Oak Creek, AZ, south of Sedona in Yavapai County.
 The elevation of its summit is about 4,919 feet.
 It did not take me much effort to track down the location of this church bell shape rock from distance.
 Even early morning or evening drive along the beautiful Red Rock Scenic Byway (Highway 179) to the Rock is amazing.